Updated: Apr 16

 Steel is commonly used as a reinforcing material in concrete.
-Steel manufacturing process is an extremely expensive but wealthy business, and its utilization in concrete as reinforcing material higher the price of construction by many folds.
+The steel manufacturing process is an extremely expensive but wealthy business and its utilization in concrete as reinforcing material higher the price of construction by many folds.
 Also, the production of steel emits lots of greenhouse gases, causing considerable deterioration of the environment.
-It is here that engineered bamboo can be of great value to civil engineers owing to its several net worthy features.
+It is here that engineered bamboo can be of great value to civil engineers owing to its several net-worthy features.
 Production of every tone of bamboo consumes about a tone of atmospheric carbon dioxide and releasing fresh oxygen.

 In most developing countries, they have the highest demand for steel-reinforced concrete but often do not have the means to produce steel to meet the demand.
-Instead of placing themselves at the unpromising market invaded by developed countries, Singapore's Future Cities Laboratory suggests an alternative to this manufactured rarity: bamboo.
+Instead of placing themselves at the unpromising market invaded by developed countries, Singapore's Future Cities Laboratory suggests an alternative to steel reinforcement: bamboo.
 Many sustainable and unique resilient can be a perfect replacement where steel cannot be quickly produced.

 When testing tensile strength, bamboo functions better than other different materials, reinforcement steel included.
 Its hollow, tabular structure achieved this strength and evolved over millennia to resist wind forces in its natural habitat.
 The bamboo structure is light in weight also harvesting and transportation easier.